I’m a Celebrity launch loses millions of viewers after planned boycott

-‘The Farage effect’: Shine wears off I’m A Celebrity as ITV series loses two million viewers
+I’m a Celebrity launch loses two million viewers after ‘Nigel Farage boycott’

-Drastic ratings dip follows planned boycott of series over inclusion of controversial Nigel Farage
+Drastic ratings dip follows planned boycott of series over inclusion of controversial ex-politician

 I’m a Celebrity...
 Get Me Out of Here! might be about to lose its crown as the most-watched show on TV, with the 2023 launch episode losing a huge number of viewers on last year.

-The reality series is usually a ratings winner for ITV, pulling in an average of nine to 11 million viewers throughout each series.
+The reality series is an annual ratings winner for ITV, pulling in an average of nine to 11 million viewers throughout each series.

-However, the 2023 premiere, which saw a new crop of stars enter Australian jungle, had an audience peak of 7.8 million, and an average of just 7 million.
+However, the 2023 premiere, which saw a new crop of stars enter Australian jungle, had an audience peak of 7.8 million, and an average of just seven million.

 Since the GB News host was revealed to be appearing on this year’s series, long-time fans of the show announced plans to boycott it, and the ratings dip has been branded “the Farage effect”.